 The Senate’s filibuster rule was designed to encourage full and careful debate, preventing the majority from steamrolling bills into law.
 In practice, the rule allows a minority – just 41 of the 100 senators -- to stifle debate, not just slowing down the majority but blocking it altogether.

-In May 2012, Common Cause filed a lawsuit challenging the constitutionality of the filibuster rule.
-We are asking the federal courts to order the Senate to adopt rules that conform to the Constitution's requirement that it operate under the principle of majority rule.
+Our case, now before the U.S. Court of Appeals for the District of Columbia, asks an order compelling the Senate to adopt rules that conform to the Constitution's requirement that it operate under the principle of majority rule.

 Honest insiders who risk their careers to blow the whistle on wrongdoing are true heroes of democracy.
 We are working to strengthen protections for whistleblowers and help people feel safe coming forward with information that protects the public from waste, fraud, and abuse.